makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 {% include image.html url="/assets/img/toys/inside_out.jpg" description="Inverted silicone mold" %}

-After demolding, I measured the water it took to fill, and should have enough silicone even with generous overages.
+Afterward, I measured the water it took to fill and should have enough silicone even with generous overages.
 I'm going to let the mother mold finish setting for a day or two and then finish casting.

 {% include image.html url="/assets/img/toys/mold_inside.jpg" description="Interior of brush-on glove mold" %}